-The origin of datil peppers is a bit murky.
-Some say they originated in St. Augustine, Florida, but they may have been brought over to Florida from Minorca or Chile.
-The fruit grows to be about 3.5″ long and matures into a beautiful orange-yellow color.
-Some people also use the name “datil” pepper interchangeably with cabai rawit merah, which is commonly used in Indonesia as well as in Central and South America.
+While many believe they originated in St. Augustine, Florida, other theories suggest their introduction to Florida from places such as Minorca or Chile.
+Some people also use the name “datil” pepper interchangeably with cabai rawit merah, which is commonly used in Indonesia and Central and South America.

 How to grow datil peppers

-Unless you live in a climate with a very long and warm growing season, you will probably want to start your datil pepper seeds indoors about 8-12 weeks before your last frost date.
+Unless you live in a climate with a very long and warm growing season, start your datil pepper seeds indoors about 8-12 weeks before your last frost date.
 I start my seeds in a tray and then transplant them into square 3.5″ pots.
-Peppers require warmth to germinate properly, so it’s a good idea to use heat mats unless your growing space is particularly warm.
-Once the seedlings emerge, I also use grow lights for 8-12 hours a day to make sure they get enough light.
+Peppers require warmth to germinate properly, so using heat mats is a good idea unless your growing space is particularly warm.
+Once the seedlings emerge, I also use grow lights for 8-12 hours daily to ensure they get enough light.